resilient-tech/india-compliance-docs/pages/docs/gst-reports/gst_ims.md

 The Invoice Management System (IMS) helps businesses efficiently manage transactions.
 It allows taxpayers to accept, reject, or mark transactions for later review, making the reconciliation process simpler and improving accounting accuracy.

-## GST Invoice Management System
+## GST Invoice Management System (IMS)

+### Overview

 When a business purchases goods or services, it pays GST on those purchases.
 It can then claim Input Tax Credit (ITC) for the sales made from those goods or services.
 However, the buyer can only claim ITC if the supplier has filed the sale in their GSTR-1/1A/IFF.
 If the supplier fails to file GSTR-1 or reports incorrect information, the buyer may not be able to claim the credit.

+### Key Features

-The GST Invoice Management System simplifies this process by ensuring that only accurate and valid invoices are considered for ITC claims.
-The invoices that do not have reverse charges and are eligible for ITC, reported by your supplier in GSTR-1/1A/IFF, will be displayed on the GST Invoice Management System.
-You can then accept, reject, or mark these invoices as pending.
+- **Accurate ITC Claims**: Ensures only accurate and valid invoices are considered for ITC claims.
+- **Invoice Display**: Displays invoices that do not have reverse charges and are eligible for ITC, reported by your supplier in GSTR-1/1A/IFF.
+- **Action Options**: Allows you to accept, reject, or mark invoices as pending.

+### Workflow

+1. **Supplier Filing**:
-Only invoices filed by the supplier will be included in the ITC calculation.
+   - Only invoices filed by the supplier will be included in the ITC calculation.

+2. **Invoice Actions**:
+   - **Accept**: Includes the invoice in the ITC calculation.
+   - **Reject**: Excludes the invoice from the ITC calculation.
+   - **Pending**: Excluded from the ITC calculation but will remain in IMS.

+3. **Automatic Acceptance**:
-If no action is taken on a invoice, it will automatically be deemed accepted, and a draft GSTR-2B will be generated including only the accepted or no action taken invoices on the 14th of the following month.
+   - If no action is taken on an invoice, it will automatically be deemed accepted.
+   - A draft GSTR-2B will be generated, including only the accepted or no-action-taken invoices on the 14th of the following month.

+### Benefits

-This flow between GSTR-1/1A/IFF and GSTR-2B through the IMS helps streamline the process of claiming ITC while ensuring that all invoices are accurate.
+- **Streamlined ITC Process**: The flow between GSTR-1/1A/IFF and GSTR-2B through the IMS helps streamline the process of claiming ITC while ensuring that all invoices are accurate.

-Taxpayers can modify their actions on invoices until they file Form GSTR-3B for the month.
+- **Flexibility**: Taxpayers can modify their actions on invoices until they file Form GSTR-3B for the month.

 > Note: Invoices that are not eligible for ITC, either because of the POS rule or Section 16(4) of the CGST Act, will not be displayed on IMS and will instead be directly displayed in the ITC Not Available section of GSTR-2B.